activeprospect/aphid/README.markdown

       that use Aphid.
 This includes language and library extensions, a logger, browser compatibility shims and other useful common code.
     * **UI** - The UI namespace includes all of our custom components classes.
     * **Templates** - Common templates, such as error documents (i.e. 404
       messaging) that can be pulled into a project with little or no modifications.
+  * **Tests** - Unit and functional tests for the Aphid library, to be run with unittest.js from script.aculo.us.
   * **Vendor** - Imported 3rd-party libraries and projects, such as Prototype and script.aculo.us.